Matrix factorizations and pentagon maps: Matrix factorizations pentagon and reverse-pentagon maps

 We denote for simplicity $x^{(i)}:=x^{1,i},$ $u^{(i)}:=u^{1,i},$ $y^{(i)}:=y^{2,i}$ $v^{(i)}:=v^{2,i},$ $i=1,2,3$ and (\ref{refa1}) defines uniquely the map

 where

-\begin{prop} The map $\phi^{\{1\},\{2\}}$ is a constant Pentagon map. \end{prop} \begin{proof} The proof that the map $\phi^{\{1\},\{2\}}$ is a pentagon map follows by direct computations.
-Indeed, the left hand side of the constant Pentagon relation
+\begin{prop} The map $\phi^{\{1\},\{2\}}$ is a constant pentagon map. \end{prop} \begin{proof} The proof that the map $\phi^{\{1\},\{2\}}$ is a pentagon map follows by direct computations.
+Indeed, the left hand side of the constant pentagon equation

 applied on $z^{(i)},$ $i=1,2,3,$ respectively gives

 which coincides with the application of the right hand side of (\ref{pe_rela}) to the same components since